-Psychological constructs are traditionally viewed from a latent variable perspective, in which a latent construct is measured by a set of observed variables by which we assume that the construct being measured causes the shared variance between these observed variables.
-In contrast, in a network perspective the correlations between observed variables are understood as direct causal relations between these observed variables, which results in a causal network.
-From this perspective, the construct of interest is typically a cluster of closely related nodes in the network.
-Clearly, these two perspectives propose radically diﬀerent views on how to understand psychological constructs, and the relations between the variables we observe.
-In my PhD project I develop methods to distinguish network models and latent variable models both empirically and theoretically.
+Psychological attributes are traditionally studied in a latent variable framework, in which the latent attribute is measured by a set of observed variables by which we assume that the measured attribute causes the shared variance between these observed variables.
+In contrast, in a network perspective the correlations between observed variables are understood as resulting from direct causal relations between these observed variables.
+In this framework, the attribute is conceptualized as a cluster mutually reinforcing variables in a network.
+Clearly, these two frameworks propose diﬀerent views on how to understand psychological attributes, and the relations between the variables we observe.
+My PhD project focused on comparing network models and latent variable models both empirically and theoretically.

 Here you can find my CV.